CrabbRex/quietStudySpaces/DESIGN/README.md

 ![Wireframe for account screen](Images/AccountWireframe.png "Accounts Wireframe")

-#### WireFrames:
+#### Mock Ups:
 To increase visibility, Quiet Study Spaces keeps the UI simple and uncluttered, which can best be seen in the MockUps below, starting with the Sign In Screen:
 ![MockUp for login screen](Images/SignIn_Screen_MockUp.png "SignIn MockUp")

 To keep in mind universal Design Priciples, the simple layout of Quiet Study Spaces allows for large buttons with lots of room between.
 This allows all users to be able to easily user the app.

 This can best be seen with the homescreen and modals below:
 ![Gif Of HomeScreen and all Modals](Images/ModalsMockUp.gif "Modals/HomeScreen Gif")

 Lastly, the mock-ups for the favourites screen and the account screen, following the colour scheme:
 ![Favourites Screen Mockups](Images/Favourites_MockUp.png "Favourites Mockup")
 ![Accounts Screen Mockups](Images/Account_MockUp.png "Account Mockup")